Bridge numbers and meridional ranks of knotted surfaces and welded knots: Preliminaries

 The \textit{Coxeter group} $C(\Delta)$ associated to a finite simple graph $\Delta$ with weighted edges is defined as follows: (1) Each vertex of $\Delta$ corresponds to a generator of $C(\Delta)$.
 (2) If $s$ is a generator of $C(\Delta),$ the $s^2 = 1.$ (3) If $s$ and $t$ are vertices that are connected by an edge of weight $k,$ then $(st)^k = 1.$ An element conjugate to any of the generators is called a \textit{reflection} and the number of vertices of $\Delta$ is the \textit{rank} of $C(\Delta)$.
 In particular, a generator is itself a reflection.
 The following proposition, which was observed in \cite{baader2020coxeter}, will be very useful in computing the meridional rank.

-\begin{prop} Suppose that there is a surjective map from $G_K$ to $C(\Delta)$ sending meridians to reflections, where the weight on each edge of $\Delta$ is at least two.
-Then, the meridional rank of $G_K$ is bounded below by the rank of $C(\Delta)$. \end{prop} When we talk about a \textit{group labeling} or a \textit{group coloring}, we mean an assignment of an element of the group $G$ to each strand such that depending on the orientation, the label of an outgoing strand at a crossing is $x^{\epsilon}yx^{-\epsilon}$ if the label of the incoming strand is $y$ and the label of the overstrand is $x$ in such a way that the labels generate the $G$.
+\begin{prop} Suppose that there is a surjective map from $\pi_1(S^3\setminus N(K))$ to $C(\Delta)$ sending meridians to reflections, where the weight on each edge of $\Delta$ is at least two.
+Then, the meridional rank of $K$ is bounded below by the rank of $C(\Delta)$. \end{prop}